grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/05 Soak Testing.md

 If your system can handle a maximum of 500 simultaneous users, you should configure your soak test to 400 VUs.

 The duration of a soak test should be measured in hours.
-We recommend you to start with a 1 hour test, and once successful extend it to several hours.
+We recommend you to start with a 1 hour test, and once that one is successful, extend it to several hours.
 Some errors are related to time, and not to the total number of requests executed.

-Here's a sample test configuration.
+Here's a sample test configuration:

 <CodeGroup labels={["sample-soak-test.js"]} lineNumbers={[true]} heightTogglers={[true]}>